Go RED!

 - 24" Lightweight Canvas Duffle Bag: This weekender bag can be yours for about the price of a 1.5 yard of hand-dyed Batik fabric.
 The extra large interior space, and the roomy outer zip pocket make it perfect "to stuff full of clothes, reading material, & other essentials."

 While I was looking online for a book to read, I found a write-up of "The Sewing Machine" in a quilting newsletter.
 I often wondered who owned my Singer sewing machine for the 25 years before I purchased it in 1978.
 It's light wood cabinet was in great shape and all of the drawers glided smoothly.
-A button holer kit, zipper foot and squatty, wooden handle screw driver were in a drawer when I brought the machine home.
+A buttonhole attachment, zipper foot and squatty, wooden handle screw driver were in a drawer when I brought the machine home.
 I put thousands of hours of use on the 16-pound 301A model, and miles and miles of thread were stitched under the bayonnet style light bulb (that I only ever changed once).

 THE SEWING MACHINE by Natalie Fergie